4-DS/.github/profile/README.md

 # Welcome
-Let us introduce our team of engineers, who have over 10 years of vast experience behind them.
-We don't want to impose our beliefs on the practitioners of data science.
-We are going to make the engineering world convenient for the data science guys.
+We are team of engineers, who are going to make the engineering world convenient for the data science guys.

 We are DS advocates.